qlibs/mph/README.md

       If all strings length is less than 4 that will be more optimized than if all string length will be less than 8 (max available).
       That will make the lookup table smaller and it will avoid `shl` for getting the value.
       Consider using minimial required size for values.
 That will make the lookup table smaller.
-      Experiment with different policies for the comparison based on the expert knowledge of future input data (`conditional, likey, unlikely, conditional_probability, branchless, unpredictable`).
+      Experiment with different config.probabilities to optimize lookups.
+Especially benefitial if it's known that input keys are always valid (probability = 1.).
       If input values are always valid (values from predefined keys) consider using `unconditional` lookup policy (unsafe if the input key won't match one of the predefined keys).
 That will make the lookup table smaller and it will avoid `cmp` and `jmp`.
       Consider passing cache size alignment (`std::hardware_destructive_interference_size` - usually `64u`) to the hash.
 That will align the underlying lookup table.
       Always measure any changes in production like environment!